dfint/df-translation-toolkit/README.md

 Toolset to convert text to [gettext](https://en.wikipedia.org/wiki/Gettext) format and aback.
 Includes minimalistic parsers for .po (text) and .mo (binary) formats.

+> [!NOTE]
+> There are ready to use csv files for most of languages from transifex: https://github.com/dfint/autobuild

 ## Installation:

 You need Python 3.8.1 (or higher) and poetry (`pip install poetry`).